Mirta Rosenberg

-Mirta Rosenberg (October 7, 1951 – June 28, 2019) was an Argentinian poet and translator.
+Mirta Rosenberg (October 7, 1951 – June 28, 2019) was an Argentine poet and translator.

 Biography

 Rosenberg was born on October 7, 1951, in Rosario, Santa Fe.
 She studied Literature at the National University of Littoral and French at the Alliance Française school.
 Between 1973 and 1976, she studied Literature Translation and Scientific and Technical Translation in English at Instituto Superior Nacional del Profesorado de Rosario.
 She was a member of the board of directors of “Diario de Poesía” (Journal of Poetry).
 In 1990 she established the imprint “Bajo la Luna” (Under the Moon).
 In her literary work are found books like “Pasajes” (Excerpts), El arte de perder (The art of losing) and El paisaje interior (The inner landscape).
 In 2004 she won the Konex Award as a translator.
 Some of her poems have been included in several anthologies and translated into English, French, Portuguese, German and Dutch.
 She died on June 28, 2019, in Buenos Aires.